-The adaptation priorities of Mauritius are based on the climate projections and the current climate situation.
+The adaptation priorities of Mauritius have been elaborated in the National Climate Change Adaptation Policy Framework (NCCAPF) which are based on the climate projections and the current climate situation.
 Specific policy measures have been developed for the key priority sectors and are mentioned below.